Home Health How to Read a Drug Label

 Medication Guides

-If a drug has an FDA-approved medication guide, pharmacists are supposed to give it to patients with their prescription, but this doesn’t always happen.
-And not all drugs have them.
+If a drug has an FDA-approved medication guide, pharmacists are supposed to give it to patients with their prescription.
+Unfortunately, this doesn’t always happen.
+Plus, not all drugs have these guides.

 The FDA requires manufacturers to write medication guides in easy-to-understand language for patients.
 You can find these medication guides on the drug manufacturer’s website or on DailyMed.

-The blood thinner Coumadin, also known under the generic name warfarin, has a medication guide.
+As an example, the blood thinner Coumadin, also known under the generic name Warfarin, has a medication guide.
 Similar to the Drug Facts on an OTC label, the medication guide tells patients the most important prescription drug information in simple language.
+For example, this is the medication guide for the blood thinner Coumadin, also known under the generic name Warfarin.

 Information in a Medication Guide